 Not all smoothies need banana!
 This Berry Smoothie Bowl is banana-free, low in sugar and contains hidden veggies.
-Perfect for breakfast or a snack.
+Perfect for breakfast.

 This Berry Smoothie Bowl is a winner!
 If you're someone who doesn't like bananas in your smoothies, or doesn't like them overly sweet, this is for you.

 Don't get me wrong, I love a banana-based smoothie, but sometimes I want something less sweet with a slightly different taste for breakfast, and this recipe is my go-to.

 Made with mixed berries and sweetened only with two dates, this bowl also sneakily manages to get in a couple of portions of vegetables.
 You'll find you don't taste the kale or riced cauliflower, but get all the benefits of these veggies (extra vitamins, fibre etc.) while enjoying a delicious-tasting smoothie.

 Perfect for those who love a less sweet breakfast, this berry smoothie will set you up for the day!